 The book delves into the history of the spear, tracing its ownership through various historical figures, including Roman emperors and Germanic leaders including with Adolf Hitler and the Nazi regime.
 Ravenscroft alleges that Hitler was obsessed with the spear and its supposed powers, believing that it would help him conquer the world.

 Ravenscroft’s work is based on a blend of historical facts, legends, and his interpretations of various mystical and occult traditions.
-He claims to have derived much of his information from Dr. Walter Stein, an Austrian philosopher and a student of Rudolf Steiner, who allegedly had firsthand experiences related to the spear and its history.
+He claims to have derived much of his information from Dr. Walter Stein, an Austrian philosopher and a student of Rudolf Steiner, who allegedly had firsthand experiences related to the spear and its history and Hitler.

 During World War II, the spear was under Hitler’s control until the Allied forces approached Berlin.
 In a bunker filled with various artifacts, an American soldier found the spear.
 Recognizing its significance, General Patton assumed its custody, ensuring its authentication and protection until the end of the war.
 It is said that Hitler took his life just three hours after losing the spear.